warphunter/srch/README.md

 Srch consists of a 900 line re-usable library (commonlib.h) of functions written in C, in addition to the 2000 lines specific part in srch.c.
 Srch can be compiled for almost any Unix/Linux out of the box, but should be easy to tailor to Unix versions I don't have access to.
 Building it for Windows requires a little more, and the necessary source code is located in the "win" subdirectory.

 To build it for Unix/Linux, you just need gcc(1) or clang(1), and make(1).
 Default compiler in the Makefile is gcc, but you may switch to clang instead.
 Note that in my experience, gcc produces the fastest code.
 Just try running "make".
-If your Unix version isn't directly supported, you may try compiling it running "gcc -O2 srch.c -o srch -l pthread".
+If your Unix version isn't directly supported, you may try compiling it manually running "gcc -O2 srch.c -o srch -l pthread".

 To build it for Windows (on a Linux machine), run "make win".
 You need to have mingw-w64, mingw-w64-common and mingw-w64-x86-64-dev installed to be able to compile for 64-bit Windows, and additionally mingw-w64-i686-dev to compile for 32-bit.
 Srch can also be directly compiled on Windows using Cygwin.